Please ensure Javascript is enabled for purposes of website accessibility

 A key market driving demand for more rare earths is electric vehicles (EV).
 This is because an electric vehicle uses about 5kg worth of neodymium–iron–boron magnets.

-Global demand for EVs is expected to grow from 8 million in 2022 to over 40 million by 2030.
+EVs are expected to grow to 25% of all auto sales by 2030.
 This will require huge amounts of rare earths, most notably neodymium and praseodymium.

-Every ten million new EVs require about 10,000 tons of additional neodymium, or 20% of the current annual global supply.
+Every ten million new EVs requires about 10,000 tons of additional neodymium, or 20% of the current annual global supply.

-Magnet rare earths are just what Defense Metals plans to produce from their 100% owned Wicheeda Rare Earth Element Project.
-This is spread over 4,244 hectares located in British Columbia, Canada and has very good road access and is close to critical infrastructure, including rail and power.
+Magnet rare earths are just what Defense Metals plans to produce from its 100%-owned Wicheeda Rare Earth Element Project.
+This is spread over 11,800 hectares located in British Columbia, Canada, and has very good road access and is close to critical infrastructure, including rail and power.

-Once in production, Defense Metals targets to produce about 25,000 tons per year of rare earth oxides over a 16-year mine life, which would make the company a globally significant rare earths producer representing 10% of the current global production.
+Once in production, Defense Metals targets to produce about 30,000 tons per year of rare earth oxides over a 15-year mine life, which would make the company a globally significant rare earths producer representing 10% of the current global production.

 There are some other positive factors investors need to take into consideration.